GerryButton/hello-world/Sub3/GETTING-STARTED.md

 Build the sample code by following these steps:
 - open the project file ```Wacom.Kiosk.IntegratorUI.csproj```
-- in the first build update the NuGet package as follows:
+- on the first build update the NuGet package as follows:
     - select *Manage NuGet Packages...* (right click the solution project to display the menu)
     - select Settings (click the gearwheel icon)
     - select or Add the package source 'kiosk' (to add the package click the + button)